 D-Mart is among the fastest growing modern retailers in India and has been prudent with its focus and costs.
 Retailing is not a high margin business but D-Mart has kept a lid on its costs through various methods even though it is usually the lowest priced retailer in the regions it operates.

-Another high flyer in the list of upcoming IPOs in 2017 is CL Educate which operates test preparation chain Career Launcher and Indus World Schools.
+Another high flyer in the list of upcoming IPOs in India this year is CL Educate which operates test preparation chain Career Launcher and Indus World Schools.
 CL Educate IPO will be a mix of fresh shares and an offer by existing shareholders.
 The New Delhi-based company plans to use the IPO proceeds for funding working capital requirements, pre-payment of certain loans and acquisitions and other strategic initiatives.
 The IPO will involve sale of 46.9 lakh shares, including 26.29 lakh shares by promoters.
 Depending on the price, the IPO may raise INR300 crore.

 This is the second time the education-focused player is looking to list itself.
 The company had also moved its IPO application in to SEBI in September 2014 but withdrew it next year saying that it was considering strategic opportunities.